QubesOS/qubes-doc/developer/system/architecture.md

 -   No networking code in the privileged domain (dom0)
 -   All user applications run in “AppVMs,” lightweight VMs based on Linux
 -   Centralized updates of all AppVMs based on the same template
--   Qubes GUI virtualization presents applications as if they were running locally
+-   PedOS GUI virtualization presents applications as if they were running locally
--   Qubes GUI provides isolation between apps sharing the same desktop
+-   PedOS GUI provides isolation between apps sharing the same desktop
 -   Secure system boot based (optional)

-[Architecture Spec v0.3 [PDF]](/attachment/wiki/QubesArchitecture/arch-spec-0.3.pdf) (The original 2009 document that started this all...)
+[Architecture Spec v0.3 [PDF]](/attachment/wiki/PedOSArchitecture/arch-spec-0.3.pdf) (The original 2009 document that started this all...)